sylvia935/sylvia935.github.io/_pages/research.md

 ## Online Educational Information Quality Modeling and Perceived Diference Comparison
 *Collaborators: Jing Li* <br/>
-*University of Pittsburgh, Sustainable Social Computing lab*
+*Anhui University, Department of Management Science*

 <img align="right" width="450" height="650" src="/images/mooc.png">

 This is my *undergraduate research training* project advised by Dr. [Jing Li](https://www.researchgate.net/profile/Jing_Li216) at AHU.
 We investigated the relationship between online educational information resource quality and learning performance.
 We conducted 233 questionnaires, utilized structural equation modeling (SEM) to verify our theoretical model.
-We found that the content quality，form quality and utility quality of the online educational information resources had positive impact on information use，and then influenced the learning performance positively.
-We conducted qualitative analysis on differences among web course, search engine and online education social platform, which offered design implications for improving learning experience of online educational resources.
+We found that the content quality, form quality and utility quality of the online educational information resources had positive impact on information usage, and then positively influenced the user's learning performance.
+We conducted qualitative analysis on differenct information seeking behaviors among online courses (such as MOOC), search engine and education Q&A platforms (like Zhihu), which offered design implications for improving learning experience of people using online educational resources.

 {% for post in site.research reversed %}
   {% include archive-single.html %}